-During 2021, membership in the individual market increased significantly.
-The number of members in the individual market, driven by growth in FFM membership, increased by more than 35,000.
+During 2021 and 2022, membership in the individual market increased significantly.
+The number of members in the individual market, driven by growth in FFM membership, increased by more than 35,000 during 2021 and more than 24,000 during 2022.
 This growth appears to be related to the American Rescue Plan Act of 2021 (ARPA).
 The APRA was designed to assist persons effected by the COVID-19 pandemic, which includes expanded premium tax credits for individuals who are eligible for the FFM and also offers subsidies to persons with incomes greater than 400 percent of the federal poverty level.
 The ARPA provisions are temporary and were scheduled to last until the end of 2022 but have been extended through 2025 under the Inflation Reduction Act of 2022.

 Membership in the small group market declined from 2016 to 2019.
 This decline in small group membership followed premium increases in the small group market during this period.
 It is also possible that some small group membership may have shifted to the individual market, and healthy small groups have moved to self-funded health benefit plan arrangements to circumvent several of the ACA provisions.
-Small group market membership remained stable during 2020 and then increased during 2021 to a level similar to 2018.
-The number of members covered by stop-loss policies that were issued to small group self-funded plans increased during this period.
+Small group market membership remained stable during 2020 and then increased during 2021 and 2022.

-Large group membership declined from 2014 to 2016, remained stable during 2017, and then declined from 2018 to 2021.
+Large group membership declined from 2014 to 2016, remained stable during 2017, and then declined from 2018 to 2022.
 This change appears to be due to some employer groups moving to self-funding arrangements, although one cannot rule out the possibility of some shifting to the individual market.

-Comprehensive health insurance premium per member per month increased slightly from 2020 to 2021.
-The average premium per member per month increased from \$386 during 2020 to \$388 during 2021, an increase of 0.5 percent.
-The small change in premiums was primarily due to comprehensive health insurers setting rates in the individual and small group markets at levels similar to or slightly lower than 2020.
-Over the last ten years, increases in comprehensive premium per member per month have averaged 5.1 percent per year, while increases in losses per member per month have averaged 5.6 percent per year.
+Comprehensive health insurance premium per member per month increased from 2021 to 2022.
+The average premium per member per month increased from \$388 during 2021 to \$404 during 2022, an increase of 4.1 percent.
+Over the last ten years, increases in comprehensive premium per member per month have averaged 5.1 percent per year, while increases in losses per member per month have averaged 5.5 percent per year.

 From 2014 to 2016, comprehensive health insurers reported high loss ratios, as premiums, even after payments from the various reinsurance and risk adjustment programs under the ACA, were not sufficient to cover the healthcare costs of their insured members.
 The shift to ACA compliant plans, changes in rating methods, and expanded coverage for higher risk individuals, combined with lower than expected payments from the federal risk corridor program, all contributed to these higher loss ratios.
 Comprehensive health insurers in both 2014 and 2015 had limited claim history to work with to produce reasonable projections, were unable to underwrite for insurance risk on an individual basis, and 2014 rates were set prior to the creation of "transitional plans" which prevented insurers from making rate adjustments prior to 2014.
 During 2016, comprehensive health insurers had more claim experience to work with, but there was still considerable market uncertainty which made pricing their products more difficult.

 During 2017, health insurers had more accurate pricing information and implemented higher rates that more precisely represented their actual risk experience and this resulted in improved loss ratios in the individual market.
 During 2018, the combination of more accurate pricing information and the elimination of the CSR payment program by the federal government in October 2017 required health insurers to significantly raise premium rates.
 The higher premiums collected during 2018 improved loss ratios in the individual market, allowing health insurers to cover the cost of health care services that they were paying out for their members.
 During 2019, comprehensive premiums remained stable as comprehensive health insurers maintained the rate increases set during 2018.